akeneo/pim-docs/onboarder/synchronization/index.rst

 .. warning::

     By default the environment variable of the shell that is running the supervisord process will not propagate the environment variables to the process it monitor.
-    You've to configure :doc:`the mandatory environment variables </onboarder/installation/index>` that the akeneo/pim-onboarder bundle requires in the ``/etc/supervisor.conf`` file.
+    You have to configure :doc:`the mandatory environment variables </onboarder/installation/index>` that the akeneo/pim-onboarder bundle requires in the ``/etc/supervisor.conf`` file.

 .. code-block:: bash